Chicago Blackhawks: Honoring Bryan Bickell

 But the gesture of goodwill and appreciation for the 31-year-old didn’t end there.
 The Blackhawks honored Bickell through their ‘One More Shift‘ directive.
 Skating on the United Center ice one last time, in front of a packed house, the fans were finally able to give a well-deserved, heartfelt thank you and say their goodbyes to a man who has given so much, a man who has inspired others to keep fighting through their darkest days, a man who is truly brave.

-Bickell will always have a special place in the hearts of fans whose fandom extends beyond the Blackhawks and Hurricanes.
+Bryan Bickell will always have a special place in the hearts of fans whose fandom extends beyond the Blackhawks and Hurricanes.
 NHL fans, sports fans and the conventional person alike can all draw inspiration from one of hockey’s most inspirational athletes.